khalidzada/SocialConnect/docs/Modules/SocialMedia/SocialMediaFunctionalReq.md

 * replies;
 * comment interaction.

-But CommentManager remains the owner of comment interaction.
+The reusable CommentManager remains the owner of comment interaction.

-Feed embeds/configures the reusable CommentManager rather than implementing another comment system.
+Feed configures/embeds the CommentManager rather than implementing another comment system.

 ---

-# 55. Feed and Reactions
+# 61. Feed and Reactions

 Feed may display: